How Many Crappies Can You Keep In Minnesota? (What You Should Know!)

 Many anglers enjoy fishing for crappies in May and June, when the fish are spawning.
 Crappies spawn in dark-bottomed bays, which makes them easier to catch because they are concentrated in small areas.
 However, Minnesota’s climate means that the best time to fish for crappies varies depending on where you are in the state.
 In northern Minnesota, the best time to fish for crappies is from mid-May to early June.
 In southern Minnesota, the best time to fish for crappies is from late May to early July.

-Read also How Long Is Fishing Season?
+Read also How Long Do Fishing Isotopes Last?

 5. What bait or lures work best for catching crappies in Minnesota waters?